-As the STEAM movement grows, more and more schools are integrating the arts into their STEM curricula.
+As the STEAM curriculum movement grows, more and more schools are integrating the arts into their STEM curriculum.
 Those who have already made the transition offer these suggestions for schools just getting started:

 Dr. Jo Green-Rucker, the DeSoto (Texas) Independent School District's assistant superintendent for curriculum, instruction and high schools says students, teachers, parents and administrators are comfortable with traditional schools, and it's hard to get them to embrace something entirely new.

 The traditional pull may manifest itself in questions such as why students aren't getting homework or whether the curriculum will prepare students for state standardized tests.
 To alleviate such concerns, DeSoto's three iSTEAM3D academies held parent information nights, during which parents were asked to compare the material covered in the curriculum with questions on the state tests and then work in groups to present their findings.

 The activity ultimately answered their questions and gave them a chance to experience the value of the school's inquiry-based approach.
 "We treated them just like the students," Green-Rucker says.

 In hindsight, she adds, those meetings should have happened long before the schools even opened.
 "We should overcommunicate," she says.

 Don't Underestimate the Need to Retrain Teachers to Accommodate a STEAM Curriculum

 DeSoto ISD spent a lot of time training teachers how to shift to problem-based learning, but not enough on classroom management.
 As a result, many teachers struggled with keeping students focused and on task.

 To avoid similar problems in the future, classroom management strategies will serve as the academies' main professional development focus this summer, Rucker says.

 Give Your STEAM Curriculum Time to Set In